 - The Army Corps of Engineers permits dredging and filling surface waters

 - The Endangered Species Act protects vulnerable animals and their habitats

 Water Quality Standards

-The Water Quality Standards will be adopted and become effective on March 15, 2022.
-This will be followed by submission to EPA.
+The Water Quality Standards were adopted and became effective on March 15, 2022.
+They have been submitted to EPA.